Guide to Generating and Comparing 3D Protein Structures¶

-This tutorial provides a step by step guide for generating 3D structural predictions using the AlphaFold3 web interface and performing structural comparisons using the Foldseek and DALI web server.
+This tutorial provides a step-by-step guide for generating 3D structural predictions using the AlphaFold3 web interface and performing structural comparisons using the Foldseek and DALI web servers.

 No coding knowledge is required.
 The only setup needed is to create an account on the AlphaFold3 web server: https://alphafoldserver.com/welcome.